srlinuxamericas/ac2-clab/20-vm/README.md

 Once copied, we can enter in the `~/vrnetlab/sonic` image and build the container image:

+**NOTE: The make process may take time depending on disk I/O performance of the VM/host.
+For the hands on workshop, it is recommended to use the ready to go SONIC docker image `sonic-vs-docker.tar`.**

 ```bash
 cd ~/vrnetlab/sonic && make
 ```

-The make process may take time depending on disk I/O performance of the VM/host.

-As a workaround, a SONiC docker image is provided under the `~images/` directory which can be directly loaded into docker.
+A SONiC docker image is provided under the `~images/` directory which can be directly loaded into docker.

 ```bash
 docker load -i ~/images/sonic-vs-docker.tar